fatihbestas/The_Last_Soldier/README.md

 # The Last Soldier

 "The Last Soldier" is a 3D mobile game project developed with Unity game engine and C# language.
-The game is now available on Google Play Store and App Store.
+The game is available on Google Play Store and App Store.

 [Google Play Store](https://play.google.com/store/apps/details?id=com.Streggle.TheLastSoldier)